vime-js/vime/packages/angular/README.md

 # @vime/angular

-Vime is simply a collection of [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that help you easily build your own media player.
+Vime is simply a collection of [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that help you easily build and customize your own media player.
 These are [Angular](https://angular.io) specific building blocks on top of [@vime/core](https://www.npmjs.com/package/@vime/core) components.

 ## Related